 Born in the north east of England (Newcastle), in 1964.
 Moved 'dawn sarf' (Aldershot / Farnborough - Hampshire), to get a job during the early Thatcher years.
-Emigrated with my family (wife and two daughters), to Canada in 1999 to work for a Burlington based semiconductor company - Gennum as was - Semtech as is - and have been here ever since.
+Emigrated with my family (wife and two daughters), to Canada in 1999 to work for a Burlington based semiconductor company - Gennum as was - Semtech as is - and more recently getting back to my product (rather than semiconductor roots), at Christie Digital in Kitchener.
 Electronics Engineer by training working in the professional broadcast (TV and D-Cinema), industry.

 Musically self taught, apart from a 6 month part time stint at the Academy of contemporary music in Guildford.
 (Awarded advanced certificate in contemporary music from the ACM Bass School July 1999)

 Bands, gigs and recording:

 Started playing in bands at age 15....so a very very long time ago way back to the late 70's.
 I've played in a steady succession of pub / club bands doing the usual cover versions and originals mostly in the classic rock vein but also "of the time".
 Kept this up pretty much continuously until work and family commitments got in the way.
 After a bit of a layoff, have now as of start of pre Covid 2020, started to get back into playing with local musicians with a plan to eventually get out and start gigging again.

 I would note though that playing music has always been my hobby and I have never harbored any illusions / delusions about making it my career.
 Take it seriously for sure, but am 'seriously' more interested in entertaining others, entertaining myself and having fun.